eljonny/TestCPP/README.md

 # Static Analysis of TestCPP

-You can run cppcheck and clang-tidy on the generated compile_commands.json.
+You can run cppcheck, infer, and clang-tidy on the generated compile_commands.json.

+Another tool that is helpful to run is flawfinder.

 For clang-tidy, you can also use the CMake flag to have CMake run clang-tidy during the build.